paulch42/lean-spec/md/FPL.md

 The specification is concerned with the processing of flight plan and related messages, and consists of:

 - a model of the data elements, fields, and messages;
-- defintion of invariants on the messages, which primarily capture consistency costraints between the different fields;
+- definition of invariants on the messages, which primarily capture consistency constraints between the different fields;
 - the definition of a state that models a collection of flight information that might be held by a system;
-- given a state and a received mesage, the specification of how a revised state is created from the supplied state and the message;
+- given a state and a received message, the specification of how a revised state is created from the supplied state and the message;
 - some maintenance activities on the state.

 The model and program specification are contained in four modules: